Having a cataract is like trying to see through a cloud and unfortunately, most of us will develop this condition as we age.

 The only effective treatment for cataracts is to have them surgically removed.
-Modern cataract surgery is one of the most frequently performed surgical procedures in the United States, and it has a greater than 95 percent success rate.
-When performed by an experienced cataract and lens implantation surgeon, it is also one of the most successful surgeries that you can have.
+Modern cataract surgery is one of the most frequently performed surgical procedures in the United States, and it has a greater than 95 percent success rate when performed by an experienced cataract and lens implantation surgeon.
 Many people compare the physical impact of cataract surgery to having a tooth extracted.

 Surgery is almost always performed under local anesthesia, and only the eye’s surface is numbed, either by injection or eye drops.
 If the patient cannot hold still for the surgery—as young children often cannot—general anesthesia may be used, but these situations are rare.

 Cataract surgery usually requires the replacement of the natural lens with an intraocular lens (IOL).
 The cloudy natural lens is replaced with a clear IOL, thereby giving you better vision.
-Today’s ophthalmologists can actually replace the cloudy lens with a technologically advanced intraocular lens such as Crystalens® or ReSTOR®, which will correct not only your distance vision but your near and arm’s-length vision as well.
-These are more similar to your natural lenses when you were younger, and can give you back the ability to see things up close that you lost in your 40s, when you became presbyopic.
+Today’s ophthalmologists can actually replace the cloudy lens with a technologically advanced intraocular lens such as Crystalens® or ReSTOR®, which will correct not only your distance vision but your near- and arm’s-length vision as well.
+These are more similar to the natural lenses you had when you were younger, and can restore the up-close vision you lost in your forties, when you became presbyopic.

 There are two types of cataract surgery used today.
 They are called phacoemulsification and extracapsular surgery.
-In Phacoemulsification, or “Phaco” for short, a tiny incision is made into the cornea and a computer-assisted device emits ultrasound waves to break the lens into tiny pieces.
+In phacoemulsification, or “phaco” for short, a tiny incision is made in the cornea, and a computer-assisted device emits ultrasound waves to break the lens into tiny pieces.
 The pieces are then removed and replaced with an IOL.
-In extracapsular surgery, a longer incision is made and the cloudy core of the lens is removed as a whole piece while any leftover parts of the lens are sucked up.
+In extracapsular surgery, a longer incision is made, and the cloudy core of the lens is removed as a whole piece while any leftover parts of the lens are sucked up.
 Complications of cataract surgery are unusual, but may include infection, bleeding, pain, swelling, and sometimes something called an “after-cataract.”
 This is a condition in which tissue surrounding the IOL becomes cloudy.
-Fortunately, an eye surgeon can easily eliminate the after cataract by using a laser, and without any additional surgery.
-This procedure, called a YAG Laser Capsulotomy, is extremely effective and relatively quick and simple.
+Fortunately, an eye surgeon can easily eliminate the after-cataract by using a laser, without any additional surgery.
+This procedure, called a YAG laser capsulotomy, is extremely effective and relatively quick and simple.

-In the vast majority of cases, cataract surgery and lens implantation is performed in an outpatient setting, meaning that you will be able to have your cataract removed and a new lens implanted and be able to go home within a few hours.
+In the vast majority of cases, cataract surgery and lens implantation is performed in an outpatient setting, meaning that you will be able to go home within a few hours of having your cataract removed and a new lens implanted.
 You can generally expect to be able to resume your normal work and recreational activities within a few days.